What the Royal Commission said

 Peer workers also need support in the workplace.
 This means preparing organisations, so they have the right structures and support in place.

-MHRV has partnered with the Centre for Mental Health Learning (CMHL) to develop learning modules to help employers support the lived experience workforce.
+MHRV has partnered with the Centre for Mental Health Learning (CMHL) to develop organisational readiness tools and resources to help support lived experience workforces.

 MHRV is also working with the lived experience workforce to design a process to gain a better understanding of the issues they face.
 Together with other accountability measures this will guide improvements in the sector.